Nathanavie/react-news-articles/README.md

 - Clone this repo
 - `npm install` to install all req'd dependencies
+- `npm install react-router-dom` to install React Router which is requried for this project
 - `npm start` to start the local server (this project uses create-react-app)

 React will start the project on port 3000 which you can access via localhost:3000.